valentin2105/Kubernetes-Saltstack/README.md

 This Saltstack configuration provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers.
 It use **Calico as CNI Provider** that provide secure and scalable networking.
 It also come with a `post_install` script for install **few Kubernetes add-ons** (DNS, Dashboard, Helm, kube-controller).
 Using this configuration, you can easily **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.
-Master H/A will come soon with new exciting features.

 ## I - Preparation